 Although the quickest way to apply is online, you can print out an application to submit by mail or fax if you prefer.

 Not sure why you received a letter from us?
 Get information about the forms and notices we send.

 Here's a list of the medical practitioners approved by the division to submit medical information for both Temporary Disability and Family Leave Insurance.

 Download our helpful guide on cash benefits for health conditions.

 The Waiting Week, Explained

-We know that no one wants to wait to get their money, but our programs have an unpaid week built into them by law.
+We know that no one wants to wait to get their money, but our Temporary Disability program has an unpaid week built into it by law.